 The European Commission plans to introduce a Money in physical form such as banknotes and coins.
 A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. limitation of €10,000 across the European Union, said Financial Services Commissioner Mairead McGuiness in an interview with Süddeutsche Zeitung.
 “We’re talking about an upper limit of 10,000 euros.
 Carrying that much From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More in your pockets is pretty difficult.
 Most people don’t do that.
 But we respect that citizens like cash, and we don’t want to abolish it.” said McGuiness.

 In December 2020, the Commission published the summary of a public consultation of its action plan on money laundering and found that 73% of operators in the financial sector but only 46% of operators in the non-financial sector support introducing ceilings for large cash payments.

 In 2018, after a two-year consultation, the European Commission decided not to impose EU-wide limitations on cash payments.
 The Commission concluded in a report on the impacts of restrictions on payments in cash that “While tax fraud and the use of cash are often associated, the study demonstrates that the relationship between the two is not always clear-cut.”